Lara-Simonetti/Lara-Simonetti/README.md

 # ¡Hola mundo!
 I'm Lara
 Nice to e-meet you!
-I am a current Master's of Software Engineering student.
+I'm a current Master's of Software Engineering student at the Universidad de los Andes.
 This where I do computer magic. ✨

 ## 🌱 Projects Overview
 ### [Asana Workflow Assigner](https://github.com/Lara-Simonetti/asana-workflow-assigner)